felucian/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

 ## 5. Rolling back to the healthy version (Green)

-2. Having the two environments blue and green still living side by side, rolling back to the healthy version (green) is straightforward.
+1. Having the two environments blue and green still up & running side by side, rolling back to the healthy version (green) is straightforward.

    Prepare the new $_spec_ and $_specJson_ variables by executing the following two commands: